 New Build Notifications and Queue Reordering

 Bamboo automatically assign builds to the build queue when they are triggered and no agents are available to run them.
 In this release, you can now manually reorder builds that have been placed in the build queue.
-Prioritise a build in the queue if you need it to run urgently, or demote low priority builds.
+Prioritize a build in the queue if you need it to run urgently, or demote low priority builds.
 We've also added two new build notifications in this release, 'Build Queue Timeout' and 'Build Queued Without Capable Agents', to help you keep on top of your builds.